sagemath/trac_to_gh/Issue 3818.md

 # Issue 3818: COPYING.txt doesn't mention jmol but it shold

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3818

 Original creator: was